Violence tests Myanmar's media, and its censors

 The Rakhine state violence is perhaps as big a test for Myanmar's media as it is for a government desperate to put on a presentable face for the outside world.

 The unrest is an extremely sensitive issue in Myanmar.
-The Rohingyas are not recognised as one of Myanmar's numerous ethnic groups and their very presence is contested by many.
+The Rohingyas are not recognized as one of Myanmar's numerous ethnic groups and their very presence is contested by many.

 The incident led to calls for retribution that were swiftly answered by Buddhist vigilantes, who lynched 10 Muslims with no ties to the alleged killers.